-*Matthew’s parents came to live with us over 17 years ago.
+*Matt’s parents came to live with us over 20 years ago.
 Their lives and love for each other have been a testimony and a blessing to our entire family.
 They have been a godly example and inspiration to us all.
-We thank God for you, Dad and Mom! ~ With much love, Lisa
+Since writing this, Mom has gone home to be with her Savior.
+We all miss her so very much! ~ With much love, Lisa

 More Marriage Advice: How Transparent Should You Be With Your Spouse?

 How transparent are you with your husband?
 Should you tell him everything – even past sins?
 What impact does being fully known have on your life, marriage, and the ministry God has prepared for you to do?